TomHOldershaw/web-scraping-challenge/README.md

 2. mars.py - main script with Flask routes
 3. scrape_mars.py - script containing the code from the Jupyter notebook to scrape websites
 4. templates/index.html - basic webpage to display information, using Bootstrap for responsive sizing

+There is an additional file in the root directory, screen_shot.jpg, showing the rendered web page with data.